- Change Blindness = Gradual Change is Imperceptible

 Change Blindness in life

-Gradual changes in our daily life often go observed.
+Gradual changes in our daily life often go unobserved.
 That is probably the reason for such intense debate on issues such as global warming.
 If there are any changes, they tend to be unseen.
 Likewise, the idea of “fashion” is based upon gradual changes of what is perceived as acceptable dress.
 One of the more significant (gradual) changes is the content displayed on our TV screens.

 The (relatively) slow progression of events in our lifetime has lolled us into complacency, so that we fail to recognize the changes.
 But morality, politics, law, society, fashion, language, religion, and many other areas have all morphed over time.
 Some things have changed for the better, but many others have gotten worse – much worse.